spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/index.md

 [**Get Started**](./pages/GettingStarted.md){: .md-button .md-button--primary .sap-icon-initiative }

 See all currently supported OData and UI5 Versions [here](./pages/SupportVersions.md).
+A quick screencast on YouTube how to integrate the control can be found [here](https://www.youtube.com/watch?v=dODt9ZWmi4A).

 ## Main Features